-The main therapeutic goal in PGHD is to restore growth, enabling short children to achieve normal height and prevent complications that could involve metabolic abnormalities, cognitive deficits and reduced quality of life.
+The main therapeutic goal in PGHD is to restore growth, enabling short children to achieve normal height and prevent complications that could involve metabolic abnormalities, cognitive deficiencies and reduced quality of life.
 The current standard of care for PGHD is limited to daily subcutaneous injections of rhGH with a treatment cycle lasting up to an average of seven years.
 Poor compliance with daily rhGH injections during treatment can result in an adverse impact on growth.
-In August 2021, the FDA approved a new treatment, Skytrofa, a once-weekly injection that would reduce the number of injections over the course of treatment for a patient; however, based on our market research, we believe that many providers and patients will have a preference for an orally administered treatment, when available.
+The FDA recently approved a new treatment, Skytrofa, a once-weekly injection that would reduce the number of injections over the course of treatment for a patient; however, we believe that many providers and patients will have a preference for an orally administered treatment.